Listen to this article

 -

-Qualified Dividends: These are typically taxed at the reduced long-term capital gains💡 Definition:Profits realized from selling investments like stocks, bonds, or real estate for more than their cost basis. rates of 0%, 15%, or 20%, depending on your income bracket💡 Definition:Your ranking compared to all earners—50th percentile means you earn more than 50% of people..
-To qualify, you must hold the underlying stock💡 Definition:Stocks are shares in a company, offering potential growth and dividends to investors. for more than 60 days during the 121-day period surrounding the ex-dividend date💡 Definition:The cutoff date to own a stock to receive its upcoming dividend payment—buy before this date to get the dividend..
+Qualified Dividends: These get favorable tax treatment, matching the long-term capital gains💡 Definition:Profits realized from selling investments like stocks, bonds, or real estate for more than their cost basis. rates of 0%, 15%, or 20%, depending on your income.
+To get this rate, you have to hold the stock💡 Definition:Stocks are shares in a company, offering potential growth and dividends to investors. for more than 60 days during the 121-day period that starts 60 days before the ex-dividend date💡 Definition:The cutoff date to own a stock to receive its upcoming dividend payment—buy before this date to get the dividend..

 -

-Ordinary Dividends: These are taxed as regular income💡 Definition:Income taxed at regular rates—wages, salary, interest, short-term capital gains.
-Taxed higher than qualified dividends and long-term capital gains., which can be as high as 37% in 2024.
+Ordinary Dividends: Any dividend that isn't qualified falls into this bucket.
+They are taxed at your regular income💡 Definition:Income taxed at regular rates—wages, salary, interest, short-term capital gains.
+Taxed higher than qualified dividends and long-term capital gains. tax rate, which could be as high as 37% in 2024.

 How Reinvested Dividends Are Taxed